defold/doc/docs/en/manuals/lua.md

   ```

 break and return
 : Use the `break` statement to break out of an inner block of a `for`, `while` or `repeat` loop.
-Use `return` to return a value from a function or to finish execution of a function and return to the caller. `break` or `return` can appear only as the last statement of a block.
+Use `return` to return a value from a function or to finish the execution of a function and return to the caller. `break` or `return` can appear only as the last statement of a block.

   ```lua
   a = 1